 If you’ve failed this test, it’s completely alright.
 This one time, life is allowing you a retake.
 Pretty cool, right?

 It’s about time to start considering a replacement.
-Your tire is growing its wear for worse, and let me assure you, no ageing cream is going to work here.
+Your tire is getting worse in wear, and let me assure you, no aging cream will work here.

 Unusual Cracks In The Sidewalls

-While you’re in the middle of an inspection, you might spot some alarming splits in between the treads.
-You might even see an unusual bulging.
+While inspecting, you might spot some alarming splits between the treads or unusual bulging.

 And once those treads have appeared, there’s no reversal or repair.
 You can’t sew them back together now, can you?